ChrisWojcik/simple-form-validator/README.md

 ## Sample Use

-Please view the sample-use.php file to see the Form Validator in action with a simple use case which demonstrates several of the above methods.
+Please view the sample-use.php file to see the Form Validator in action with a simple use case which demonstrates several of the above methods./////